nimbix/jarvice-helm/KubernetesInstall.md

 If the control plane endpoint will live on one of the kubernetes master nodes, it will be necessary to adjust the default port HAProxy listens on.
-Assuming that the control plane endpoint will also live on `k8s-master-00`, execute `install-haproxy` with the `--address` flag to adjust the port:
+Assuming that the control plane endpoint will also live on `k8s-master-00`, execute `install-haproxy` from that nodes with the `--address` flag to adjust the port:
 ```bash
 $ ./jarvice-helm/scripts/install-haproxy \
     --master k8s-master-00 --master k8s-master-01 --master k8s-master-02 \